Valleys & Cardiff Local Routes

-The services are currently operated by Transport for Wales Rail.
-In total, it serves 81 stations in six unitary authority areas: 20 in the city of Cardiff, 11 in the Vale of Glamorgan, 25 in Rhondda Cynon Taf, 15 in Caerphilly, 8 in Bridgend and 5 in Merthyr Tydfil.
+The services are currently operated by Transport for Wales Rail as the South Wales Metro.
+In total, it serves 81 stations in six unitary authority areas: 20 in the city of Cardiff, 11 in the Vale of Glamorgan, 25 in Rhondda Cynon Taf, 16 in Caerphilly, 8 in Bridgend and 5 in Merthyr Tydfil.

-Services on these routes are provided by Class 150 DMUs and Class 769 bi-mode multiple units in Diesel mode.
+Services on these routes are currently provided by a transitional fleet of Class 150 DMUs, Class 231 Diesel–electric multiple units and Class 756 tri-mode multiple units.
 They are typically end-to-end, in that they run from one branch terminus, through Cardiff Queen Street station, to another branch terminus, e.g. from Pontypridd to Barry Island.

 The major hubs of the network are Cardiff Queen Street and Cardiff Central.
 Other hubs are Pontypridd, Bridgend and Barry.

 History

 A stretch of the Vale of Glamorgan Line, on which passenger services were closed under the Beeching Axe, re-opened for passenger service, with services from Cardiff Central to Bridgend, via Barry, Rhoose Cardiff Intl.
 Airport and Llantwit Major.
 These services were originally advertised to start in April 2005, but commenced on 12 June 2005.
 Previously services only went as far as Barry.

 On 28 March 2020, ownership of the lines between Cardiff and Treherbert, Aberdare, Merthyr Tydfil, Coryton, Rhymney and Cwmbargoed (the "Core Valley Lines") was transferred from Network Rail to Transport for Wales, who leased them to operator AKIL.